shini4i/pre-commit-makefile/README.md

 Or by downloading the desired version from [releases](https://github.com/shini4i/pre-commit-makefile/releases) page.

-This expected `Makefile` format is the following:
+The expected `Makefile` format is the following:

 ```makefile
 .PHONY: help